kabeer11111/Beautify/README.md

 ### 2. Set Up Supabase Integration

-#### Option A: Using v0 (Recommended)
-1. Open the project in [v0.app](https://v0.app)
-2. Go to Project Settings → Integrations
-3. Add Supabase integration
-4. Follow the setup wizard to connect your Supabase project

-#### Option B: Manual Setup
 1. Create a new project at [supabase.com](https://supabase.com)
 2. Go to Project Settings → API
 3. Copy your project URL and anon key